nationalarchives/da-transform-judgments-pipeline/testing/tre_editorial_integration/README.md

     ./upload_test_data_to_s3.sh "${s3_bucket}"
     ```

-4. The following scripts execute the `te-editorial-integration` step locally
+4. The following scripts execute the `tre-editorial-integration` step locally
     to process the test data uploaded in step 3 above (ensure the same value
     is used for the `s3_bucket` variable).